-Transport and driving in Denmark are convenient and efficient.
+Taking transport in Denmark is convenient and efficient, as is driving.
 Denmark’s roads are in excellent condition and congestion isn't a major issue.
-There is also a comprehensive public transport system in Denmark comprising trains, buses and ferries, so expats who choose not to drive will have plenty of ways to get around.
+There is also a comprehensive public transport system in Denmark comprising of trains, buses and ferries, so expats who choose not to drive will have plenty of ways to get around.

-Denmark has a reputation as one of the world's cycling capitals and new arrivals will soon find that this standing is well earned.
-Copenhagen, in particular, is exceptionally cycle friendly and the government is constantly extending the existing cycling infrastructure.
+Denmark has a reputation as one of the world's cycling capitals and new arrivals will soon find that this is well earned.
+Copenhagen, in particular, is exceptionally bike friendly and the government is constantly extending the existing cycling infrastructure.

 Public transport in Denmark

 Public transport in Denmark is an efficient way for expats to reach almost any part of the country.
 Many Danes use public transport daily and the Danish government encourages residents to give public transport preference over driving.

 The national rail network in Denmark is operated by Danske Statsbaner (DSB).
 It also operates the S-train rail network in Copenhagen.
 Expats can use the train to travel between the major cities on all of Denmark’s islands.

 Smaller towns and rural areas in Denmark are serviced by regional trains.
 Long-distance trains run frequently throughout the day and are a relaxing and safe way to travel between cities in Denmark.
 The country also has international railway links to Sweden and Germany.

 Copenhagen is home to Denmark's only metro system, which is well integrated with other public transport links throughout the city.

 Denmark has a good system of long-distance buses that makes travelling between Danish cities painless and easy.
 Express coaches are also available.

 Travellers can purchase bus tickets on the bus itself using exact change or they can purchase them in advance.